AideenM12/MotherFolklore-MS3/README.md

     <img src="assets/documentation/doc-images/userarticle.png" width="550" height="150" alt="user-article">

 * The edit and delete buttons allow the user to modify or erase their contribution respectively.
 A flash message appears to indicate whether the selected action was completed successfully.
-If the edit button is selected the user is redirected to the edit page where they are presented with an indentical form to the add article form however the input fields are filled with the material they wish to edit in keeping with good UX design principles.
+If the edit button is selected the user is redirected to the edit page where they are presented with an identical form to the add article form however the input fields are filled with the material they wish to edit in keeping with good UX design principles.
 If the delete button is selected a modal appears to confirm that the user wishes to delete their contribution so as to avoid accidental erasure of any material.

 * Beneath the collapsible dropdowns appears the pagination links which allow the user to navigate throughout the entire selection of articles and articles are limited to six per page using flask paginate.